apache/systemds/hadoop-batch-mode.md

 * * *

-## SystemML with Distributed Hadoop and YARN: K-Means Clustering Example
+## SystemDS with Distributed Hadoop and YARN: K-Means Clustering Example

-Our previous example showed SystemML running in Hadoop Batch mode on a 4-node cluster with YARN.
+Our previous example showed SystemDS running in Hadoop Batch mode on a 4-node cluster with YARN.
 However, the size of the data used was trivial.
 In this example, we'll generate a slightly larger set of data and then analyze that data with the `Kmeans.dml` and `Kmeans-predict.dml` scripts.
-Information about the SystemML K-means clustering algorithm can be found in the [K-Means Clustering](algorithms-clustering.html#k-means-clustering) section of the [SystemML Algorithms Reference](algorithms-reference.html).
+Information about the SystemDS K-means clustering algorithm can be found in the [K-Means Clustering](algorithms-clustering.html#k-means-clustering) section of the [SystemDS Algorithms Reference](algorithms-reference.html).

-I'm going to modify my `SystemML-config.xml` file.
+I'm going to modify my `SystemDS-config.xml` file.
 I updated the `numreducers` property to be 6, which is twice my number of data nodes.
 The `numreducers` property specifies the number of reduce tasks per MR job.